MB3hel/GodotAUVSim/README.md

 This port is used to send / receive the same data that would normally be sent over UART between control board and PC.
 It uses the same data format and messages (just over TCP not UART).

 Note that not all commands are implemented by the simulator.
-Commands that are not implemented will be acknowledged with the error code `ACK_ERR_INVALID_CMD`.
+Commands that are not implemented will be acknowledged with the error code `ACK_ERR_UNKNOWN_MSG`.

 The following commands / queries are currently supported: